wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 Committing
 ------------------------------------

-Committing is a four-steps process:
+Committing is a five-steps process:

-1. We first find all global objects that we have written to, and mark them "locked" by putting in their ``h_revision`` field a special value that will cause parallel CPUs to spin loop in ``LatestGlobalRevision``.
+1. We first find all global objects with a local copy that has been written to, and mark them "locked" by putting in their ``h_revision`` field a special value that will cause parallel CPUs to spin loop in ``LatestGlobalRevision``.
-We also prepare the local versions of these objects to become the next head of the chained lists, by fixing the headers.

 2. We atomically increase the global time (with LOCK CMPXCHG).

-This causes a MFENCE too: all prepared local objects are visible to all other CPUs afterwards.
+3. We prepare the local versions of the global modified objects to become the next head of the chained lists, by fixing the headers.

-3. We check again that all read objects are still up-to-date, i.e. have not been replaced by a revision more recent than ``start_time``.
+4. We check again that all read objects are still up-to-date, i.e. have not been replaced by a revision more recent than ``start_time``.
 (This is the last chance to abort a conflicting transaction; if we do, we have to remember to release the locks.)

-4. Finally, we unlock the global objects by overriding their ``h_revision``.
+5. Finally, we unlock the global objects by overriding their ``h_revision``.
 We put there now a pointer to the corresponding previously-local object.
 The previously-local object plays from now on the role of the global head of the chained list.